What Are the Common Types of Offshore Voluntary Disclosure?

 It is important to point out that there is a distinction between official OVD through an IRS program and an unofficial voluntary disclosure by a taxpayer outside of such programs.
-Officially, only one type of Offshore Voluntary Disclosure exists – the IRS official programs such as 2009 Offshore Voluntary Disclosure Program (OVDP), 2011 Offshore Voluntary Disclosure Initiative (OVDI) and the current 2012 OVDP.
+Officially, only one type of Offshore Voluntary Disclosure existed – the IRS official programs such as 2009 Offshore Voluntary Disclosure Program (OVDP), 2011 Offshore Voluntary Disclosure Initiative (OVDI), 2012 and the recently terminated 2014 OVDP.

 The choice between these OVP paths is extremely complex, because each type of disclosure contains numerous rules and exceptions; moreover, the impact of each disclosure in a given case will depend highly on the facts of this case.
 Since the stakes are usually very high and involve potential criminal penalties, it is highly recommended that you retain the services of an experienced tax attorney to determine the legal path of your voluntary disclosure before making this choice.